Ideal Sun Conditions:

 Use in Garden

 High water-use shade zones in rich soil.
 Shady, moist areas where the foliage can add the color.
 Container gardening.
 Combine with other high water-use tropical plants or bulbs like alocasias, colocasias, and gingers for the tropicalismo look.

 Replenish caladium beds yearly with a 2-3 inch layer of compost.
-After the first frost, dig up bulbs and store in a cool, dry place above freezing.
-Do not plant prior to May 1st, even June 1st is OK.
+In mid-September, before the first frost, dig up bulbs and store in a cool, dry place, warm place preferablly inside the home.
+Do not plant prior to May 1st.
 They require a soil temperature above 50 degrees, preferably above 55 degrees.
 The warmer the soil, the more rapidly the first shoots will emerge.
-I've had mixed success in digging and storing inside through the years.
+Very showy foliage in beds and containers.
+Plant alongside other tropicals.